 - Mortgage rates in Portugal

-- How much can you borrow in Portugal?
+- How much can you borrow for a Portuguese mortgage?

-- How to apply for a mortgage in Portugal
+- How to apply for a Portuguese mortgage

 - Useful resources